aceonics-team/postgraphile-plugin-subscriptions/README.md

 # Postgraphile Subscription Plugin

-This plugin adds a subscription by default per table in your postGraphile schema; e.g.
+This plugin adds subscriptions by default per table in your postGraphile schema; e.g.
-`user` table gets subscription as `onUserMutation`.
+`user` table gets subscription as `onAllUsersMutation` and depending on primary/unique keys `onUserMutationById` && `onUserMutationByEmail`.
 This plugin is not dependent on `@graphile/supporter` or `@graphile/pro` package.
 It uses `graphql-subscriptions` internally.

-Currently it can be used with apollo-server, as it has in built subscriptions.
+Postgraphile does not have build-in subscriptions so currently this plugin can be used with apollo-server, as it has built-in subscriptions.
 Check out example for more info.

 This is currently in alpha stage and has few issues which would resolved in near future.